-We are offering entrance scholarships of £1,000 to UK/EU applicants who achieve at least A*AA (or equivalent) from the A-levels making up our offer.
-The A* must be in Chemistry.
+We are offering entrance scholarships of £1,000 to UK/EU applicants who achieve at least A*A*A (or equivalent) from the A-levels making up our offer.
+An A* must be achieved in Chemistry.

-There is no formal application for this scholarship as you will be identified by the admissions team following publication of the A-level results, and you will be notified shortly afterwards if you are eligible for the scholarship.
+There is no formal application by you for this scholarship as you will be identified by the Admissions team following publication of the A Level results and you will be notified shortly afterwards if you are eligible for the scholarship.

 The Faculty of Science and Engineering International Excellence Undergraduate Scholarships are worth £2,000 per year for well-qualified international students.
 All international students who are holding an offer of a place will be automatically considered for a scholarship.